 Lucy is revitalised with business training

-Previously she had a small charcoal-selling business and was running that successfully.
+Previously Lucy had a small charcoal-selling business and was running that successfully.
 But after her husband left them, she gradually used up all the capital on meeting the family’s needs and the business failed.
 She went to the streets looking for casual work and picking thrown away food from the gutters to try and support the family.
-She was becoming very hopeless.
+Things looked hopeless.

 She is now selling about two and a half sacks of charcoal every week.
 She uses some of her profits to meet the needs at home and always puts some into her savings book.
 In fact, within two months of starting her work, Lucy had managed to make savings of around £20.

-We are continuing to stand alongside her to help and encourage her – and she is doing very well.
+We continue to stand alongside her to help and encourage her – and she is doing very well.
 She has a dream of being able to buy a piece of land one day so that she can construct her own home and grow her own food.